benjiheath/Volume-Tracker/README.md

 ## Volume Tracker

-This is a small project I've started to continue practicing React basics.
+This is a small fun project to continue practicing React basics.
 Here I attempt to replicate a simple spreadsheet that I would use to track total volume (reps\*weight) for gym exercises, allowing me to monitor strength improvements.

-In making this project I learned some valuable lessons the hard way - particularly the importance of planning, and the potential complexity of state management.
-In my first attempt, I soon realised I needed to consider much more carefully the data structuring of the main state and how I would update it.
-After starting again from scratch I made the state much more centralised and structured it to better suit interactions with the UI, which prevented the slew of problems I encountered the first time around, and made it much simpler to implement changes in the behaviour of the app.

 [Demo here](https://goofy-shaw-3167b1.netlify.app/)

-<h3>How to use:</h3>
+#### How to use
 Intended to be used like a pre-configured spreadsheet.

 1. Name your exercise (e.g 'Squat', 'Bench press' etc)